Merkel says tough, painful years ahead for euro zone

 “One reason I am careful with my forecasts is the adjustment process, the changes that we are going through are very difficult and painful,” Merkel said.

-She said the bloc would not see the fruits of labour market and other structural reforms for several years, with 2013 shaping up as another challenge.
+She said the bloc would not see the fruits of labor market and other structural reforms for several years, with 2013 shaping up as another challenge.

 “Next year, and the ECB president said this, we will have very low growth rates, we will see negative growth in some countries, and we can expect very high unemployment levels to continue,” Merkel said.